 Unfortunately, there is no over-the-counter alternative to Neosporin in cats.
 However, there are veterinary-specific ointments that can be prescribed in place of Neosporin.
 If your cat has a minor wound, schedule an appointment for your cat to be looked over by your vet.
 They can prescribe the right treatment for your cat's wound.
 In the event that your vet discovers that your cat's minor wound isn't so minor after all, you're already in the right place to have it addressed.

 Can I Do Anything at Home?

-If your cat allows you to take a rectal temperature, a rectal 'fever' thermometer and water-based lubricating gel should be included.
-Make sure the thermometer is a 'fever' thermometer as cats have a normal temperature that can be as high as 102.5o F, so regular thermometers may not be able to read your cat's temperature, especially if they have a fever.
+If your cat allows you to take a rectal temperature, a rectal "fever" thermometer and water-based lubricating gel should be included.
+Make sure the thermometer is a "fever" thermometer as cats have a normal temperature that can be as high as 102.5 degrees Fahrenheit, so regular thermometers may not be able to read your cat's temperature, especially if they have a fever.

 Every cat owner wants to be able to help their pet when they need it.
 Keeping a well-stocked first aid kit is essential.
-Just make sure you keep the neosporin out of the cat's first aid kit and in your own personal kit.
+Just make sure you keep the Neosporin out of the cat's first aid kit and in your own personal kit.

 You should not, no. It can cause anaphylactic shock.

 How do you remove Neosporin on cats?

 With pet shampoo, and if you don't have that try baby shampoo.